stormpath/stormpath-documentation/source/005_auth_n.rst

 .. note::

-	If you are using `Google+ Sign-In for server-side apps <https://developers.google.com/+/web/signin/server-side-flow>`_, Google recommends that you leave the "Authorized redirect URI" field blank in the Google Developer Console.
+	If you are using `Google+ Sign-In for server-side apps <https://developers.google.com/+/web/signin/server-side-flow>`_, Google recommends that you leave the "Authorized Redirect URI" field blank in the Google Developer Console.
 In Stormpath, when creating the Google Directory, you must set the redirect URI to ``postmessage``.

 Step 2: Map the Directory as an Account Store for Your Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating an Account Store Mapping between your new Google Directory and your Stormpath Application can be done through the REST API, as described in the `Account Store Mappings`_ section above.
+Creating an Account Store Mapping between your new Google Directory and your Stormpath Application can be done through the REST API, as described in the :ref:`Account Store Mappings <create-asm>` section above.

 Step 3: Access an Account with Google Tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^